Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Simulation

 \subsubsection{SN feedback}

 In this study, we examine two different SN feedback models and their impact on the evolution of our simulated galaxy.
 We use the Chabrier initial mass function \citep{2005astro.ph..9798C} where it is assumed that 31$\%$ ($\eta_{\mathrm{SN}=0.313}$) of the stars are heavy stars ($m_{\star}>8 \mathrm{M}_{\odot}$), and that 5$\%$ of the mass of these stars contribute to the metal content of the cell.
+The SN feedback will start after a time $t_{\mathrm{sne}}$ from the birth of a star particle.
+The energy injection will correspond to the amount of heavy stars that are contained in the star particle.
+Note that one star particle represent a group of stars and not a singular realization.
+In this simulations only type II supernovae are considered.

 First, we use as a control model the more or less ubiquitous Delayed Cooling method, namely its AMR implementation from \citet{Teyssier2013}.
 This model aims to account for astrophysical non-thermal processes known to occur in SN explosion sites.
 Such processes affect the dynamics of the propagation of the shock wave below the usual simulation resolution.
 The local effects of such processes compete with the gas cooling as they return energy to the gas but these contributions decrease with time.
 The non-thermal energy $e_{\mathrm{SN}}$ evolves as follows